 Breville has 11 different models of espresso machines, from the no-frills Bambino to the luxurious Oracle Touch.
 The nice thing about Breville is they segment their lineup for different needs.
 But, that’s also the hard part…Each machine has different features at different prices, which makes the decision difficult.

-For a graphical summary, you can look at this table comparing every Breville model by feature, including grinder, milk frothing, heating system, display, and price range.
+For a graphical summary, you can look at our table comparing every Breville model by feature, including grinder, milk frothing, heating system, display, and price range.
 This makes it easy to compare the Breville espresso machines.

 An espresso machine’s heating system is very important, as a consistent, near-boiling water temperature is the most factor to good espresso.
 These aren’t easy to make either and Breville has stood ou with their three options: thermocoil, thermojet, and dual boiler.